Bnz-0/logiq/docs/Uses_of_logiq.md

 result = q.measure(hadamard)
 ```

-The result of a measure is fundamental but using the stdbasis you will fall into a big problem: the eigenvalue of sdbasis (the possible result after a measurement) are 1 and...
+The result of a measure is fundamental but using the stdbasis you will fall into a big problem: the eigenvalue of stdbasis (the possible result after a measurement) are 1 and...
 1!
 This means that you never know in which state was collapsed your qubit.

 It's time to make our basis to avoid this problem: